 For those students who are not covered by their own insurance plan, St. Scholastica believes that it has found the best possible student health insurance plan available at a rate that is affordable to students.
 Coverage for any of the school health insurance plans begins on Aug.
 2 and ends on Aug.
 1 of the following year.

 - First-year or transfer students transferring in January: Student health insurance policies will be effective from Jan.
 1 to Aug.
-1. Students beginning in January will have a one-time charge of (to be determined) for undergraduate students and (to be determined) for graduate students.
+1. Students beginning in January will have a one-time charge of $1,470.50 for undergraduate students and international students, and $1,880.50 for graduate students.